Peter Mayhew remembered: The gentle giant and Star Wars legend I knew

-As a young geek growing up in the '70s and '80s, Chewbacca defined my childhood.
+When I was a young geek growing up in the Midwest in the '70s and '80s, Chewbacca defined my childhood.
 I loved Chewie for being such a loyal sidekick and best friend to the snarky Han Solo.
 He was the only Star Wars character who could keep Han in check.

 But Chewbacca also felt like someone I might hang out with in real life.
-Or could have done if I lived on the Wookiee planet of Kashyyyk rather than Kansas.
+Or could have if I lived on the Wookiee planet of Kashyyyk rather than in Kansas.

 I loved Chewbacca so much that his original Kenner action figure -- which I found as a kid by accident on a dirt road by my house -- sits proudly on my office desk.
 Sometimes I even carry the toy around with me as a good luck charm.

-As a child, I always associated Mayhew with his character Chewbacca.
+As a child, I always associated Mayhew with Chewbacca.
 But as an adult, I was lucky to know him as a kind, generous and funny man in his own right.

 When I worked at Lucasfilm as a senior editor for the website StarWars.com, I always felt honored when my path crossed with his.
 Whenever he visited Lucasfilm headquarters for a special event, or if he was at one of the many comic book conventions I attended, Mayhew was always happy to say hello and give me one of his famous Wookiee hugs.

-Peter's impressive stature at 7-foot, 2-inch (2.1 meters) tall made him seem intimidating at first.
+Peter's impressive stature, at 7 feet, 2 inches (2.1 meters) tall, made him seem intimidating at first.
 But his gentle and kind demeanor made me feel instantly at ease.

 One of my fondest memories was when I was doing my first book signing for my Star Wars Craft Book at San Diego Comic Con.
 I was so nervous about meeting fans as an author.
 Peter stopped by to say hello and pose for a photo holding my Chewbacca sock puppet doll.
 His visit to my signing gave me the much-needed confidence boost I needed to chat with fellow fans who wanted my signature.